jerryduncan/pipsProphet/README.md

 Each state simulated by the environment conditions includes the following information

 - Type of current open position;
-- Value of any open position in view of simulated market current prices Bidi and Ask<sub>i<sub>, where i is an index over the entries in the dataset used by the market ;
+- Value of any open position in view of simulated market current prices Bidi and Ask<sub>i</sub>, where <i>i</i> is an index over the entries in the dataset used by the market ;
 - Current size of trading account;
-- Feature vector F<sub>i<sub>; (created using the market data entries, by the preprocessing stage inspired by the technical analysis approach)
+- Feature vector F<sub>i</sub>; (created using the market data entries, by the preprocessing stage inspired by the technical analysis approach)

 As for the reward given to the network backpropagation, each action is rewarded as follows: